lindig/ocaml-linebreak/README.md

 directly or take `format.lp` and use Lipsum to extract `linebreak.{ml,mli}` when you need it.

+## Running

+You can run the demo client for some help.
+A _width_ needs to be a positive integer denoting the desired line width in characters.

+    ./demo.native
+    Unknown command line format.
+Try:
+    ./demo.native -g width file.txt        simple line breaking ./demo.native -s width file.txt        smart line breaking ./demo.native -x width file.txt        compare simple and smart ./demo.native -d width file.txt        emit debug information ./demo.native -copyright               show copyright

+## References

+Breaking words into lines as it is implemented in TeX is discussed in _The TeXbook_ by Donald Knuth in Chapter 14 _How TEX Breaks Paragraphs into Lines_.

+The algorithm implemented in `Linebreak` is considerably simpler than the TeX algorithm but works on the same principles.
+In particular, `Linebreak` computes the cost between any two adjacent points while the algorithm in TeX is optimized for longer lines and checks only likely breakpoints.

 ## Future Work

 The `Linebreak` module could be generalized to permit any value to be